Music (MUS)

 1 Unit (LAB 48-54)

-This course offers individual guitar instruction to students who have little or no previous training.
-Students will develop basic guitar technique and learn basic concepts of music theory, including how to read musical notation.
-A variety of music styles are covered, including folk, blues, pop, rock, and beginning classical pieces.
+This course offers individualized guitar instruction within a group setting to students who have little or no previous training.
+A variety of musical styles are used to develop basic guitar technique and learn basic concepts of music, including music notation.

-Other Enrollment Criteria: The student must provide and maintain a classical or acoustic guitar for his or her own use for the duration of this course.
+Other Enrollment Criteria: The student must provide and maintain a classical or acoustic guitar for their own use for the duration of this course.

 Transfers to CSU only